mobijoker/Cyber/_posts/Arthur/Articles/en/2015-02-15-how-to-fix-briefly-unavailable-for-scheduled-maintenance.md

 ---

 ![thumb](/images/thumbnail/error.png)
-How to, in the CMS WordPress, fix the error due to which is displayed the message `Briefly unavailable for scheduled maintenance.
-Check back in a minute.`
+How to, in the CMS WordPress, fix the error due to which is displayed the message
+<pre>Briefly unavailable for scheduled maintenance.
+Check back in a minute.</pre>

 <br>